Last Updated on April 15, 2023 by The Filtery

 The Pros: You may have heard about polyurethane as used in foam mattresses, but it’s also used as a type of fabric for things like backpacks and purses, as well as a film additive that’s used to make products waterproof.

-Even though PU is not ideal, it’s definitely a better option than PFAS when it comes to water-resistance.
+Even though PU is not ideal, in my opinion, it’s definitely a better option than PFAS when it comes to water-resistance.
 So if you really need a waterproof backpack for camping, boating, etc., then PU is one of your better options.

 The Cons: The thing about PU is that there are many different kinds of it, and some kinds are more toxic than others.
 From a consumer standpoint, it’s almost impossible to know what kind of PU a specific product is made from (and therefore how potentially toxic it is).